 Another palace, a memorable plaza, and a beautiful garden

 Our final day in Japan was full of walking in preparation for sitting on a plane the next day.
 First, we headed to the Tokyo Imperial Palace to see the surrounding scenery.
-Again, this is an active resident of the Emperor of Japan and, while tours are allowed, they are restricted and require advance signup which we didn’t want to commit to.
+Again, this is an active residence of the Emperor of Japan and, while tours are allowed, they are restricted and require advance signup which we didn’t want to commit to.
 The grounds were pleasant enough, though.

 Next, it was off to an attraction that Angela kept secret from me until we arrived.
 Excitedly, I discovered that we had arrived at Godzilla Square, featuring a nine foot tall statue of the eponymous monster.
 I did my best to strike poses in horror and imitation.